HomeTurf-LLC/HomeTurfPodspecs/README.md

 pod install
 ```

-and (IMPORTANT) then if not already using cocoapods, close your project and reopen the `.xcworkspace` file in Xcode rather than `.xcproject` in the future.
+and (*IMPORTANT*) if not already using cocoapods, close your project and reopen the `.xcworkspace` file in Xcode rather than `.xcproject` in the future.

 To complete integration, see instructions for: